flutter/website/src/docs/cookbook/images/fading-in-images.md

 simply pop onto the screen as they're loaded.
 This might feel visually jarring to your users.

-Instead, wouldn't it be nice if you could display a placeholder at first, and images would fade in as they're loaded?
-You can use the [`FadeInImage`]({{site.api}}/flutter/widgets/FadeInImage-class.html) Widget packaged with Flutter for exactly this purpose.
+Instead, wouldn't it be nice to display a placeholder at first, and images would fade in as they're loaded?
+Use the [`FadeInImage`]({{site.api}}/flutter/widgets/FadeInImage-class.html) widget for exactly this purpose.

 `FadeInImage` works with images of any type: in-memory, local assets, or images from the internet.

 ## In-Memory

-In this example, you'll use the [transparent_image]({{site.pub-pkg}}/transparent_image) package for a simple transparent placeholder.
+In this example, use the [transparent_image]({{site.pub-pkg}}/transparent_image) package for a simple transparent placeholder.